RogerGCruz/KafkaSample/README.md

 # KafkaSample
-Kafka demonstration function product and consumer in the C#
+Kafka demonstration function productor and consumer in the C#